safi-ullah08/Umbrella/README.md

 ## Why

 One immediate use case for this are games on the blockchain.
-This allows for games to communicate cross-chain.
-Game devs can just use the APIs we will provide (in the future) and build their games and not worry about integrating multiple blockchains.
-This can also allow users the freedom to earn cross chain.
+This can allow for games to communicate cross-chain giving the ablity for multiple blockchains to be integrated into games with ease.

 ## Architecture